RayLate/catch_phishing_certstream/README.md

 ## Step 3: Run scrapy crawler
 ```
 change the USER_AGENT in companycrawl/settings.py to your own user agent
+change the output_folder in companycrawl/spider/example.py to where you want to save the scraped results
 cd companycrawl
 scrapy crawl company -a http_user=user -a http_pass=userpass
 ```